What Are The Page Rates for Comic Books and Graphic Novels?

 You can read the 1st survey here and the gender survey here.

-Both are very interesting reading.
+Both are fascinating reading.

 Yes, this is intended as a reference and guide, so that talent is not so easily taken advantage of when it comes to payment.
-I constantly meet new talent who want to know the answers to this question.
-The second most asked question is, “What are the royalty rates?”
+I continuously meet new talent who want to know the answers to this question.
+The second most asked question is, "What are the royalty rates?"

 I’ve worked for many small and corporate companies over the years.
 See some, but not all of the companies I’ve worked for my Amazon Author’s Page.
 I have received these rates and know others

 If you feel the opportunity to draw for $5 a page is something you want to do, then go for it.
 At least, be aware of what you should be getting.
 In my freelance life (which includes more than comics), I have accepted weird payments.
 I received clothing from a fashion designer instead of monetary compensation.
 So compensation is really between the client and the talent.